sunpile01/Rust-Interpreter/README.md

 - Assignment operations: :=, fun

 For explanation on how each of these works see the operation manual in the file "Operation-manual.md"

 5. Using Bprog

 To use the Bprog-Language Interpreter, enter a series of tokens separated by whitespace.
-Tokens can be data types, operations, or symbols like parentheses.
+Tokens can be data types or operations.

 Examples: